yeuchi/Curves/README.md

+## Cubic spline interpolation

+This project upgrades the cubic spline implementation to ES6.
+The ReactJS code-kata is composed of 3 parts.
+* draw straight-line segements base on RMS tolerance.
+* draw line end points.
+* draw knot points.
+* handle click events to append knots and re-render.

+## Directions

+Click anywhere in the SVG to append knots.

+## Example

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>